microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/emailauthenticationmethod-create.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Set a user's [email Authentication Method](../resources/emailauthenticationmethod.md) object.
-Email authentication is a Self-service Password Reset method.
+Set a user's [emailAuthenticationMethod](../resources/emailauthenticationmethod.md) object.
+Email authentication is a self-service password reset method.
 A user may only have one email authentication method.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).